fbielejec/fbielejec.github.io/_posts/2023-02-27-access-control-in-ink-smart-contracts.md

 There are several advantages over languages like Solidity:
 - They can execute much faster, which in environments such as the distributed ledger leads to a lower gas fees.
 - They can be written in almost any language that has WASM as a compilation target, and in principle deployed to any chain with support for the WASM execution.
-- They can enjoy access to a vast collection of libraries that do not neccessarily have to come from the community of smart contract developers .
+- They can enjoy access to a vast collection of libraries that do not necessarily have to come from the community of smart contract developers .
 - Other goodies: 64 bit integer support, deterministic execution guarantees, LLVM compatible intermediate representation

 # <a name="substrate"/> Substrate